 Secondly, yurts can be put to use as the site of a small business or a classroom for seminars and workshops.
 Yurts are environmentally friendly structures and are perfect for use as temporary housing, a small shop, a festival structure, a guest house, or a holiday home.
-For this type of use we recommend our paint-decorated or carved yurts 6, 8 and 10 wall segments (sizes, prices).
+For this type of use we recommend our paint-decorated or carved yurts 6, 7, 8 and 10 wall panels.

 Thirdly, with its portability and wind-resistance and ease of assembly, a small yurt makes an ideal temporary dwelling place when traveling and is more comfortable and practical than any tent.
 We recommend our travel yurts (size, price) for this type of use.
 Our travel yurt is an innovative new type of yurt first created in 2006 by a Mongolian ger craftsman.
 The yurt can be disassembled and carried in only two bags that fit easily into the average sedan.